-Warning Description Recommended Action results from remote node is a Tenable Nessus scanner that manages agents, and is managed by a Tenable Nessus Manager.
+Warning Description Recommended Action Nessus Agent [agent name] at [agent IP] - [error] Nessus Manager, but the scan result could not be processed. enough disk space, or if the scan result uploaded by the scanner is corrupted due to network or disk errors.
+Failed to import scan results from remote node In a clustered scan, a cluster "child node" is a Tenable Nessus scanner that manages agents, and is managed by a Tenable Nessus Manager.
 This error happens when a scan result is uploaded by a child node to a Tenable Nessus Manager, but the result processing fails.
-Nessus Manager has enough disk space, or if the scan result uploaded by the scanner is corrupted due to network or disk errors.
+Check if Tenable Nessus Manager has enough disk space, or if the scan result uploaded by the scanner is corrupted due to network or disk errors.
 The scan report file was not found A plugin attempted to attach a file to a scan result, but the file does not exist.
 Check the disk space on the scanner.
 If there is insufficient space, make room by removing unneeded files, or by adding disk space.
 The scan report was [size] which is greater than the [max size] threshold for attaching.
 A plugin attempted to attach a file to a scan result, but the file is too large.
-Try adjusting the attached_report_maximum_size setting.
+Try adjusting the attached_report maximum_size setting.
 If it is over 50MB, try to filter out the results in the report to reduce the size.
-This audit has been deprecated and was not executed: [audit file name] A Tenable Nessus Compliance Audit scan specified an audit file that is no longer supported.
-The scan will proceed, but the deprecated audit file will be skipped.
-Remove the deprecated audit from the scan settings.
-It was not possible to email this scan: [error] Tenable Nessus has been configured to email scan results when a scan has completed, but the attempt to email the Check that the configured email address and server
+This audit has been A Tenable Nessus Compliance Audit Remove the